 When I was contacted by WeCrochet to work together, I was ecstatic at the opportunity, and it was so much fun to search through all of the beautiful yarns.
 Eventually, I chose Knit Picks Hawthorne Fingering and Swish DK.

-The Hawthorne Fingering weight yarn is awesome as a super wash merino, and the Swish DK is super soft in so many color options.
+The Hawthorne Speckled Hand Painted fingering weight yarn is awesome as a super wash merino, and the Swish DK is super soft in so many color options, 42 to be exact.
 I decided to choose colors in Swish DK that would compliment the speckles of color in the Hawthorne Fingering.
 The color combinations are limitless!
 I would love to see Cosmic Speckle and a shade of pink for a true statement!

 What colors will you choose to make your X-capade Shawl?